 Following the first tournament, a non-profit corporation was formed.
 The by-laws stated the objects of the Association were “to encourage friendly competition in golf among senior players residing in the State of California, and to hold an annual tournament.”
-Fifty-five years was selected as the minimum age limit.
-The membership was fixed at 250 (later increased to 300), divided equally between Northern and Southern California.
-The Monterey Cypress was adopted as the Association emblem.
+Age 55 was selected as the minimum age limit.
+The membership was fixed at 250 (later increased to 300), and divided equally between Northern and Southern California.
+The Monterey Cypress was also adopted as the Association emblem.

-Cypress Point, with a single course, was not suitable for a tournament with a large field, which quickly materialized.
-From 1945 through 1951, play was divided with half the field at Cypress Point for one round, and at the Monterey Peninsula Country Club for the second eighteen.
+Due to large participation, Monterey Peninsula Country Club would join Cypress Point Club as a championship venue to accommodate the bigger fields.
+From 1945 through 1951, play was divided—half the field at Cypress Point for one round and at MPCC for the second eighteen.
 From 1952 through 1960, play was at MPCC and Pebble Beach.
-In 1961, two courses, the Dunes and Shore, became available at MPCC, which made it ideally suited for a thirty-six hole tournament in which the field alternates, playing one round on each course.
+In 1961, two courses–the Dunes and Shore–became available at MPCC which made it ideally suited for a 36-hole tournament in which the field alternates, playing one round on each course.
 MPCC has been our gracious host through 1997.
-In appreciation, at the 40th Annual Tournament in 1983, the Association has designed, constructed and presented to MPCC, a new scoreboard adjacent to the first tee.
+In appreciation, at the 40th Annual Tournament in 1983, the Association designed, constructed and presented to MPCC officials a new scoreboard adjacent to the first tee.

-Presently, the tournament’s format begins with a welcoming cocktail party on Sunday evening, the first round of play beginning on Monday, and the final round played on Tuesday.
-There is a playoff for the championship when necessary.
-The tournament winds up with dinner that evening, which has been at the Monterey Peninsula Country Club, where the Annual meeting is also conducted and the tournament prizes are awarded.
+Currently, the tournament’s format begins with a welcoming cocktail party on Sunday evening, the first round of play beginning on Monday, and the final round played on Tuesday.
+There is a playoff for the championship if necessary.
+The tournament winds up with dinner that evening at MPCC, where the annual meeting is also conducted and the tournament prizes are awarded.

-There are now two championship flights, for low gross and low net.
-In addition, twelve flights provide low gross and low net trophies.
+There are now two championship flights: Low Gross and Low Net.
+In addition, 12 different flights provide low gross and low net trophies.